slack-samples/bolt-python-ai-chatbot/README.md

 <a name="byo-llm"></a>
 #### `ai/providers`
-This module contains classes for communicating with different API providers, such as [Anthropic](https://www.anthropic.com/) and [OpenAI](https://openai.com/).
-To add your own LLM, create a new class for it using the `base_api.py` as an example, then update `get_available_apis.py` and `handle_response.py` to include and utilize your new class for API communication.
+This module contains classes for communicating with different API providers, such as [Anthropic](https://www.anthropic.com/), [OpenAI](https://openai.com/) and [Vertex AI](cloud.google.com/vertex-ai).
+To add your own LLM, create a new class for it using the `base_api.py` as an example, then update `ai/providers/__init__.py` to include and utilize your new class for API communication.

 * `__init__.py`:
-This file contains utility functions for handling responses from the provider APIs and retreiving available providers.
+This file contains utility functions for handling responses from the provider APIs and retrieving available providers.

 ### `/state_store`